aryasoni98/wooak/CONTRIBUTING.md

 # Contributing to Wooak

 Thank you for your interest in contributing to Wooak!
-This document provides guidelines and information for contributors, especially those participating in Hacktoberfest.
+This document provides guidelines and information for contributors.

-## 🎃 Hacktoberfest Participation

-Wooak is participating in [Hacktoberfest 2025](https://hacktoberfest.com/participation/)!
-We welcome contributions from developers of all skill levels.

-### Hacktoberfest Guidelines

-- **Quality over Quantity**: We value meaningful contributions that improve the project
-- **Follow our standards**: All contributions must meet our quality and testing requirements
-- **Respect the community**: Follow our Code of Conduct and be respectful to all contributors
-- **Valid contributions**: Ensure your PRs are not spam and provide real value

 ## 🚀 Getting Started